flatlanderone/flatlander-modding/readme.md

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/TestersDelightOnSpawn

-## Bigger Crafting Bundle On Spawn
+## Bigger Crafting Resources Pack On Spawn

 Adds to inventory a more complete crafting bundle on first spawn.
 Make sure to have enough free inventory slots.
 See bigger_crafting_bundle.jpg in the Images folder.

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/BiggerCraftingBundle

-## Restock Option
+## Restock Trader Inventory

-Adds a restock option to all traders without entering dev mode.
+Adds an inventory restock option to all traders without entering dev mode.
 Based on 0xSteel-QuestsResetOption.
+See the screenshots in the images folder.

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/RestockOption